-08: Successful Presentation: Video Production
+08: Crowdfunding Presentation: Video Production

 In this episode, for one final time, we’re rounding out our presentation series and focusing on your crowdfunding video.
 Ever wondered how to make the perfect video that also converts?
 Want to know the best ways to use video to tell the story of your product to build your own raving fans?
 Boy, do we have a good one for you today, then!